-Girard College at 170: A New President and an Evolving Mission
+Girard College at 170: Honoring Legacy and an Evolving Mission

 Girard’s boarding school environment gives students more time to live in a community, grow relationships, and focus on Girard’s five core values: respect, responsibility, integrity, self-discipline, and compassion.

 In 1848, Stephen Girard created a private boarding school in Philadelphia with an unprecedented endowment, seeking to help educate an underserved population.
 Girard was an immigrant, a merchant, and eventually one of the wealthiest people of his time.
 “He was nimble,” describes Dr. Heather Wathington, “he was able to use life skills to diagnose a situation and pivot.”